Global Perspectives on Colorism

 Hilary Weaver, University at Buffalo School of Social Work

 Hotel: Out-of-town conference attendees are encouraged to stay at the Sheraton Clayton Plaza, located 6 minutes from Washington University.
 The hotel offers complimentary shuttle service to and from the airport as well as the University.
-Group rate for the conference is $108/night and guests can make their booking at the following link (link to be provided).
+Group rate for the conference is $108/night and guests can click here to make their booking (rate available until March 13, 2015; please consult link for cancellation deadlines).

 Airport: The St. Louis Lambert International Airport (STL) is located approximately 20 minutes from Washington University School of Law.
 St. Louis County Cabs are readily available outside the arrival terminals and a taxi fare is approx. $35 from the airport to Washington University.